madysondesigns/md-hugo/content/case-studies/b2b-process.md

 ---
-title: "Process Building for B2B Teams"
+title: "Product Leadership for B2B Teams"
 date: 2017-09-30
 featured: true
 image: "/img/feature-process.jpg"
-description: "I created a product-inspired process to help B2B teams at Betterment collaborate smoothly."
+description: "I created a product-inspired process to help B2B teams at Betterment collaborate smoothly.
+My job was to encourage communication and good product strategy in a marketing-heavy role."
-tags: ["Product Management","Process"]
+tags: ["Product Management", "Process"]
 weight: 400
 sitemap:
   priority : 0.8
 ---

 ## The Problem
 ### I was the lead (and only!) designer for both of Betterment’s B2B marketing teams simultaneously.
 I had two stakeholders competing for my bandwidth, and no defined owner to make prioritization decisions.